 3 credits, housing, breakfast, final dinner, tea ceremonies, garden and museum entrance fees, ground transportation in Japan, and travel/health insurance

 Not included in program fee:

-Airfare to and from Tokyo, most meals
+Airfare to and from Tokyo, ground transportation to and from airport in Japan, most meals